YuzhuoMa97/SPAGxECCT/README.md

 ## Introduction of SPAGxEmix<sub>CCT</sub>

-As an extension of SPAGxE<sub>CCT</sub>, SPAGxEmix<sub>CCT</sub> is a G×E analysis framework which is applicable to include individuals from multiple ancestries or multi-way admixed populations.
+As an extension of SPAGxE<sub>CCT</sub>, SPAGxEmix<sub>CCT</sub> is a G×E analysis framework which is applicable to individuals from multiple ancestries or multi-way admixed populations.

 SPAGxE<sub>CCT</sub> assumes that genotypes across different individuals follow an identical binomial distribution, a valid assumption in homogeneous populations.
 However, this assumption may not hold in study cohorts comprising individuals from diverse ancestries.
 To address this limitation, SPAGxEmix<sub>CCT</sub> modifies the approach to allow for different allele frequencies while maintaining binomial distributions for genotypes.
 SPAGxEmix<sub>CCT</sub> estimates individual-level allele frequencies using SNP-derived principal components (PCs) and raw genotypes.
 Similar to SPAGxE<sub>CCT</sub>, SPAGxEmix<sub>CCT</sub> involves two main steps: